 - Extra night accommodation in Kathmandu due to early arrival, late departure, early return from trekking.

-- Personal expense such as shopping, snacks for trek, beverages, laundry, telephone call, extra porters etc.
+- Personal expense such as shopping, snacks, bar bills, bottle or boiled water, shower, Wi-Fi, laundry, telephone call, bettery re-charge fee extra porters etc.

 - Personal clothing and gear

 - Additional costs or delays cause by out of management control for example, landscape, weather condition, itinerary modification due to safety concerns, illness, change of government policies, strikes etc.